 Developmental Psychology, as the name suggests, focuses on how an individual or a population develops all through life.
 Although these psychologists differ from social psychologists, they specialize in studying mental processes associated with all age groups (infant to elderly).

-Experimental Psychology employs the use of scientific research and methods to study the brain, mental processes, and behavior.
+Experimental Psychology is a branch of psychology that employs the use of scientific research and methods to study the brain, mental processes, and behavior.
 These psychologists often work in research centers, educational facilities, government, and privately owned businesses, amongst others but should not be mistaken for cognitive psychologists.
 They are not restricted to the labs as some experimental psychologists carry out studies through surveys to improve mental health.

 Cognitive Psychology has its centre on the mechanism of internal mental states.
-Of all the different types of psychology, it uses a comprehensive information-processing model to illustrate how the mind functions.
+This branch of psychology uses a comprehensive information-processing model to illustrate how the mind functions.